tiqsclass6/s3-object-renamer/README.md

 ## Setup Instructions

-### 1. Clone the Repository
+### 1. Move to your projects folder

-Move into your projects folder inside the TheoWAF directory on your computer
+Move into your projects folder inside the TheoWAF directory on your computer for example.

+### 2. Clone the Repository

 ```sh
 git clone https://github.com/aaron-dm-mcdonald/s3-object-renamer.git lambda-rename-s3
 cd lambda-rename-s3
 ```

-### 2. Initialize and Apply Terraform
+### 3. Initialize and Apply Terraform

 ```sh
 terraform init
 terraform apply -auto-approve
 ```

-### 3. Get the Bucket Name
+### 4. Get the Bucket Name

 Note the bucket name during terraform runtime or execute: